 Most of us a taught to love others, few of us are taught to love ourselves, we need it’s a must to love ourselves first.
 When on that plane, you are instructed to put the oxygen mask on yourself first, this isn’t to be negative or selfish, and this isn’t to save yourself and leave others to it.
 This is so you’re at your best possible version of you so that you can give the best possible version of you to others.

-Once you create who you are, love who you are, taking care of yourself and your needs in positive ways, trust your intuition, trust your inner voice, what is it really telling you, you’ll adapt yourself in ways you never knew where possible, then when you see what is possible you’ll keep on growing, keep on learning and keep on giving the best of you to those who deserve you.
+Once you create who you are, love who you are, taking care of yourself and your needs in positive ways, trust your intuition, trust your inner voice, what is it really telling you, you’ll adapt yourself in ways you never knew where possible.
+When you see what is possible, you’ll keep on growing, keep on learning and keep on giving the best of you to those who deserve you.